What is considered vandalism?

 Vandalism is criminal mischief

-For the most part, vandals are rarely caught.
+For the most part, vandals are rarely caught, which is why it's wise to have vandalism insurance coverage.
 When they are, their crime in most U.S. jurisdictions is prosecuted as criminal mischief.
 Depending on the degree of damage, the crime can be a misdemeanor or a felony.

 In Colorado, for example, damages of less than $100 are considered a Class 3 misdemeanor.
 You move into Class 4 felony territory when the damages exceed $500 but are less than $15,000.
 Over $15,000 is a Class 3 felony, which can land you in the clink for four to 12 years and cost up to $750,000 in fines -- something to think about before you head over to your ex's house with a can of paint in hand.